Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/06_ProjCapstone/03_enhancevisibility/index.md

 		GETRequest request = new GETRequest("http://order-quotes-" + System.getenv("GITHUB_USER") + ":" + "8090/quote");
 +		log.info(request.send());
 	}
+```

 > **NOTE**: Do not copy the + character
-```

-> **NOTE**: If you choose to log the data in the Python code, you will need to write more python code to configure the logging package for "info" logs.
+> If you choose to log the data in the Python code, you will need to write more python code to configure the logging package for "info" logs.
 The default level is `WARNING`, which means that only events of this severity and higher will be tracked, unless the logging package is configured to do otherwise, reference:[https://docs.python.org/3/howto/logging.html](https://docs.python.org/3/howto/logging.html).
 </details>
 <br/>
 #### ✅ Verify Results